 Baroque is a French word meaning irregularly-shaped, which first came from the Portuguese word, ‘Barocco’, originally describing misshapen pearls.
 The word possibly also comes from the Aristotelian logic term ‘baroco’ which came into the French lexicon of the 16th century to describe concepts that were complex and excessive.
 This relates to the characteristics of the ornate, rich, flamboyant and extravagant art of that time.

-Baroque took over from plain Mannerism of the 16th century, taking the mainstream of Renaissance.
+Baroque took over from plain Mannerism of the 16th century, taking the mainstream of Renaissance, after the High Renaissance period.
 Baroque was much favoured by the Catholic Church because it was more direct and less ambiguous than previously established Mannerism.

 The Italian Catholic Church wanted religious art and cared for Baroque art, but was unable to buy when it lost its power and wealth due to the economic downturn caused by the plague.
 So at the beginning of the 18th century, Italy’s Baroque art was surpassed by France’s Rococo art then subsequently by other styles of visual art as France rose to power, dominating Europe.
 Baroque art continues to be popular and the style is still used today when lavishly decorating interiors.

 Michelangelo Merisi da Caravaggio was an Italian painter who worked during the Baroque period, who is considered one of the most important painters in art history.
 One of his most famous works was The Taking of Christ (1602) that is in the National Gallery of Ireland.